-Football has been dealt a credibility blow lately with the allegations against some of the NFL’s bigger stars.
-It raises some questions: Are we looking up to the wrong people?
-Are there no football players we can look to as role models?
-Tim Brown was a star wide receiver for the Oakland Raiders.
-He stood against the trials and temptations, and came out the other side with his integrity intact.
-In his new book and small group Bible study, The Making of a Man: How Men and Boys Honor God and Live with Integrity, he shares his testimony and establishes several principles for what it takes to lead in the home and workplace as a godly man.
-We hope you enjoy watching this free session 1 introduction to the study. ~ Fred Bittner, FaithGateway Bible Studies
+Editor’s note: Tim Brown was a star wide receiver for the Oakland Raiders in the NFL.
+He stood against the trials and temptations of life as a star athlete and came out the other side with his integrity intact.
+In his book and small group Bible study, The Making of a Man: How Men and Boys Honor God and Live with Integrity, he shares his testimony and establishes several principles for what it takes to lead in the home and workplace as a godly man.
+We hope you enjoy watching this free session 1 introduction to the study.

 The Making of a Man